Motivate, Inspire & Develop Gifted Students

 Applications are accepted year-round.
 These are paid positions and applicants must have the right to work in Australia.
 Submit by early March for consideration for the July programs, or by early October for consideration for the January programs.
 Download your application and email (along with your CV) to GERRIC.

-Information for Assistant Applicants
+Information for Student Leader Applicants

 All selected applicants must undergo a Working With Children Check.